Introduction: Oscilloscope Arduino-Processing

 - You already have the oscilloscope program running and the Arduino connected to the computer by USB port.
 Now you have to connect to each other by "serial".

-- In the "Configurar a serial" (Configure the Serial) box, click "Serial" until the COM where the Arduino is connected appears.(if it did not appear, click " * " to update)
+- In the "Configurar a serial" (Configure the Serial) box, click "select serial" until the COM where the Arduino is connected appears.(if it did not appear, click "refresh" to update)

 - Click "off" to switch to "on"